marcosbuydid/data-structures-algorithms/README.md

 ### Linked List
 Contains multiple algorithms of how to operate with linked lists.

+### List
+Contains one or multiple abstract representations of a List.

 ### Recursion
 Contains basic examples about recursion.